technomada/chat-app/README.md

 Session B: On a separate device or different browser on the same device open the chat and do the same.

 ### change chat space
 Click the gear icon in the bottom right, change the room id, click the gear again to close the settings section.
+Note: participants must be set to the same room id in order to exchange messages.

 ### media
 The chat system supports the display of media.